Fede2797/automation-exercise-playwright/README.md

 # What I learned

 ### Data Driven Testing
+>Data-driven testing (DDT) is data that is external to your functional tests, and is loaded and used to extend your automated test cases.
+You can take the same test case and run it with as many different inputs as you like, thus getting better coverage from a single test.

 I decided to try out this method in our authentication testing.
 Basically, I put together sets of different input data for the sign-up and sign-in test scripts.
 Then, I created scripts that could use this data and run each test case separately, taking full advantage of Playwright's ability to run tests in parallel.

 ![Code extract - Data Driven Test](img/data-driven.png)